Egypt fires top railway official after deadly train crashes | Business

 In August 2017, two passenger trains collided just outside the Mediterranean port city of Alexandria, killing 43 people.
 In 2016, at least 51 people were killed when two commuter trains collided near Cairo.

-Egypt's deadliest train crash was in 2002 when over 300 people were killed after a fire broke out in an overnight train traveling from Cairo to southern Egypt.
+Egypt's deadliest train crash was in 2002, when over 300 people were killed after a fire broke out in an overnight train travelling from Cairo to southern Egypt.
+(AP AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)